powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 ### Identity of model components

-Almost all the components of the PowSyBl grid model require a unique identifier `Id`, and may optionally have a human readable `Name`.
+Almost all the components of the PowSyBl grid model require a unique identifier `Id` and may optionally have a human readable `Name`.
 Whenever possible, these attributes will be directly copied from original CGMES attributes.

 Terminals are used by CGMES and PowSyBl to define the points of connection of the equipment to the network.
 CGMES terminals have unique identifiers.
 PowSyBl does not allow Terminals to have an associated identifier.
-Information about original CGMES terminal identifiers are stored in each PowSyBl object using aliases.
+Information about original CGMES terminal identifiers is stored in each PowSyBl object using aliases.

 ### Equipment containers: substations and voltage levels

 The PowSyBl grid model establishes the substation as a required container of voltage levels and transformers (two and three windings transformers and phase shifters).
 Voltage levels are the required container of the rest network components, except for the AC and DC transmission lines that establish connections between substations and are associated directly to the network model.
 All buses at transformer ends should be kept at the same substation.

 The CGMES model does not guarantee these hierarchical constraints, so the first step in the conversion process is to identify all the transformers with ends in different substations and all the breakers and switches with ends in different voltage levels.
 All the voltage levels connected by breakers or switches should be mapped to a single voltage level in the PowSyBl grid model.
 The first CGMES voltage level, in alphabetical order, will be the representative voltage level associated to the PowSyBl voltage level.
 The same criterion is used for substations, and the first CGMES substation will be the representative substation associated to the PowSyBl one.
-The joined voltage levels and substations information is used almost in every step of the the mapping between CGMES and PowSyBl models, and it is recorded in the `Context` conversion class, that keeps data throughout the overall conversion process.
+The joined voltage levels and substations information is used almost in every step of the mapping between CGMES and PowSyBl models, and it is recorded in the `Context` conversion class, that keeps data throughout the overall conversion process.

 ### Conversion from CGMES to PowSyBl grid model